 A cartridge filter is less expensive than a DE filter but costs a bit more than a sand filter.
 Cartridge filters are the easiest to maintain, and cleaning them uses much less water than is required to clean the other two types.
 A cartridge filter also requires less water pressure to work than does a DE or sand filter, so there is less strain on the pump.

-A typical cartridge filter houses three or four filters, or cartridges.
+A typical cartridge filter houses three or four filter cartridges.
 The cartridges are usually made of paper or polyester, which has a tight weave to filter out all but the finest contaminate particles.
 The particles are trapped in the cartridges; after a time, the cartridges become clogged and must be cleaned or replaced.

 Typically, about twice a season cartridges should be removed and cleaned by simply aiming a hose at them.
 If that does not work sufficiently, try soaking them in a mild detergent and then rinsing thoroughly.
 Or, simply replace the cartridges.

-Of the three types of swimming pool filters, diatomaceous earth filters capture the finest particles—as small as 3 microns.
+Of the three types of swimming pool filters, diatomaceous earth pool filters capture the finest particles—as small as 3 microns.

 Water passes into the bottom of the filter and is pushed up through a number of grids, each of which is coated with diatomaceous earth, an extremely fine powder actually made of fossilized plankton.

 Though it is the most effective pool filter, there are several reasons it is not a popular choice for a residential pool.
 It is the most expensive and also requires a good deal more maintenance than does a cartridge filter.